 Planning saltwater trips months in advance is always a gamble.
-You can pick dates during historically better fishing months than others, but mother nature always has the final say.
+You can pick dates during historically better fishing months, but mother nature always has the final say.
 Sometimes the wind blows for days.
 Sometimes the rain comes down in sheets.
 Sometimes it's too hot, others it's too cold.
 If you go on enough fly fishing trips, it is inevitable.
 Eventually, a guide will tell you, "you should have been here last.....".
 Luckily for us, this wasn't that trip.
-Considering the weather the week before and after our trip, our timing couldn't have been any better.
-Thanks to massive cancelations of flights, 2 participants ended up having to get dropped off from Texas, but that may have been the last wrinkle of the entire trip.
+Considering the weather the week before and after our trip, it very well could have been.
+Thanks to massive cancelations of flights, 2 participants ended up having to get driven from Texas, but that may have been the last wrinkle of the entire trip.
 We were still all settled into a fantastic house with a dock on the bayou in time to make dinner.
-We hung out and talked fishing for a little, but we went to bed early in anticipation of the next day.
+We hung out and talked fishing for a little, and were in bed early in anticipation of the next day.

 The week before our trip saw sub-freezing temperatures across most of the country, including southern Louisiana.
 Within seconds of arriving at the dock, I was amazed at the change in the water clarity compared to our trip last year.
 The silty brown water was now so clear it looked black, like the muddy bottom beneath.
 Redfishing on the fly is a sight game, so things looked good.
 As we loaded the boats, two anglers and a guide on each, the air was warming up into the mid-50s, but the water still hovered in the high 40s.
 We spent the day moving and searching for big bull reds with almost perfect visibility but "only" found "slot fish" in the 16"-30" range.
 Despite the cold water, these fish were eager to eat like redfish are known to.
 Two of three participants had caught redfish before the trip, but these "small" Louisiana fish were still the biggest any of them had ever caught.
 They were the perfect primer for targeting bull reds on the fly.